fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Bubble up more information about both CP and worker Machines, ensuring consistent way across Cluster API resources.
     - Standardize replica counters and bubble them up to the Cluster resource.
     - Standardize control plane, MachineDeployment, Machine pool availability, and bubble them up to the Cluster resource.
-- Introduce missing signals about connectivity to workload clusters, thus enabling to mark all the depending conditions with status Unknown after a certain amount of time.
+- Introduce missing signals about connectivity to workload clusters, thus enabling to mark all the conditions depending on such connectivity being working with status Unknown after a certain amount of time.
 - Introduce a cleaner signal about Cluster API resources lifecycle transitions, e.g. scaling up or updating.
+- Ensure everything in status can be used as a signal informing monitoring tools/automation on top of Cluster about lifecycle transitions/state of the Cluster and the underlying components as well.

 ### Non-Goals/Future Work

 - Resolving all the idiosyncrasies that exists in Cluster API, core Kubernetes, the rest of the ecosystem.
-  (Let’s stay focused in Cluster API and improve incrementally).
+  (Let’s stay focused in Cluster API and keep improving incrementally).

 ## Proposal